-Yosemite Valley Charter School (YVCS) is a tuition-free public charter school offering personalized student learning in grades TK through 12.
-We are a non-classroom-based independent study work charter school serving students and families throughout Fresno, Madera, Merced, and Monterey Counties.
-YVCS serves approximately 2,358 students, grades TK-12, and employs approximately 187 staff members.
-Our student demographics indicate that 31.4% are of Hispanic descent, 62.2% are Caucasian, 4.3% are Black or African American, 1.3% are Asian, 1.6% are American Indian or Alaska Native, and .2% are Native Hawaiian or Other Pacific Islander.
-2% of our student population are English Learners.
+Yosemite Valley Charter School (YVCS) is a tuition-free public charter school offering a flexible personalized learning experience to students in grades TK through 12.
+We are a non-classroom-based independent study/work charter school empowering families to tailor a program designed around the specific needs of each student throughout Fresno, Madera, Merced, and Monterey Counties.
+In collaboration with highly qualified credentialed teachers, students engage in diverse and dynamic learning pathways and unparalleled enrichment opportunities to achieve personal and academic success.YVCS serves approximately 2,657 students, grades TK-12, and employs approximately 187 staff members.
+Our student demographics indicate that 33.7% are of Hispanic descent, 59.8% are Caucasian, 5.5% are Black or African American, 4.2% are Asian, 1.5% are American Indian or Alaska Native, and .5% are Native Hawaiian or Other Pacific Islander.
+1.2% of our student population are English Learners.
 Almost 46.2% of our students come from socioeconomically disadvantaged backgrounds.

 YVCS is unique and provides students with a standards-based public education in an independent-study homeschool environment.
 We offer multiple educational programs and facilitate the individualization of each child's learning experience alongside our parents and families.
 Under the direct supervision of a credentialed teacher and through multiple program offerings, students can complete their standards-aligned educational program in a setting that best meets their needs.
-As a non-classroom-based charter, we are proud to offer our standards-aligned educational program completely online, as part of a blended model of online coursework with some direct instruction, and/or offline through state-adopted course outline and textbook options.
+As a non-classroom-based charter, we are proud to offer our standards-aligned educational program completely online, as part of a blended model of online coursework with some direct instruction, and/or offline through state-adopted course outlines and textbook options.
 Students are also encouraged to participate in project-based or career technical education courses, and/or a multitude of enrichment opportunities to help round out their educational experience.
 We also partner with local organizations and colleges, to ensure that students are prepared for college and career.

 In March of 2020, YVCS halted all in-person services and activities in response to the COVID-19 pandemic.
 Throughout the rest of the school year, we provided staff, students, parents, and educational partners with ongoing updates and guidance for state and local agencies.
 During the months of June and July, the leadership team worked with all educational partners to plan and prepare for a safe and successful August reopening that considered the challenges related to Covid-19 restrictions.
-YVCS remained deeply committed to making sure that all students made academic progress and continued towards college and career readiness.
-Each of our students was significantly impacted, like other schools, with the initial closure of the school and swift move to distance learning.
-YVCS continued to provide a full educational program as a non-classroom-based charter school.
+YVCS remained deeply committed to making sure that all students made academic progress and continued toward college and career readiness.
+Each of our students was significantly impacted, like other schools, with the initial closure of the school and the swift move to distance learning.
+YVCS continues to provide a full educational program as a non-classroom-based charter school.
+As with all schools, YVCS has noted the effects of learning loss due to the pandemic.